 And one of the best ways to achieve that Mid-Century Modern look is with plants.
 Indoor plants were a staple of Mid-Century Modern design, and they remain popular today.
 Not only do they add a touch of greenery to any space, but they also help to purify the air and boost your mood.

 So if you’re searching for Midcentury Style tile backsplash ideas on Pinterest, don’t be surprised if you find yourself scrolling through an abundance of plant-filled images.
 If you have pets, visit our guide to pet-friendly houseplants and which to avoid.

 10.- Add Pops of Gold

-Gold is a prominent color in Mid Century Modern decor, seen in everything from vintage sunburst clocks to the polished brass of table legs.
+Gold is a prominent color in Mid Century Retro decor, seen in everything from vintage sunburst clocks to the polished brass of table legs.
 Obviously, handmade tile and gold embellishments go well together.

 The best part of using gold accents in your home is that they never go out of style.
 Opting for gold hardware or tiled floors can make your home feel luxurious without being over-the-top.

 When incorporating gold into the design of your Mid Century Geometric Modern tiled room, you should choose a tile that contrasts with your hardware.
 For example, white subway tile or black tiles paired with gold fixtures will create a classic look that will never go out of style.

 If you’re daring, you could try incorporating patterned or brightly-colored tiles into your design.
 No matter what route you choose, adding a touch of gold to your home will give it an elegant and timeless appeal.

 Mid Century Modern Tile – FAQ